oliverchampion/IVIMNET/README.md

 This now creates an environment called 'ivim' that can be activated by: conda activate ivim

-#For easy start, run the examples
+## For easy start, run the examples
-##example1.py
+### example1.py
 This is a very simple visual example in which we simulate a square in a square in a square and show its performance.

-##example2.py
+### example2.py
 This is a example where we simulate a lot of varied data and calculate the accuracy and precission.
 Output will be tables with accuracy and precission.

-##example3.py
+### example3.py
-Here we load 1 dataset, train the network, and do the IVIM fit in this patient.
-NOTE: this is a toy-example in which you will train and evaluate in the same single patient.
+Here we load 1 dataset, train the network, and do the IVIM fit in this patient. **NOTE:** this is a *toy-example* in which you will train and evaluate in **the same single patient**.
 For larger studies, we would advice you to train 1 single network that you apply to all patients, instead of training a network on a per patient basis.
 This requieres you to adapt the code.

-##tri_exp_examples.example_tri_exp.py
+### tri_exp_examples.example_tri_exp.py
 This is similar to 2, but with tri-exponential model.